FrostyDog/Wordcloud-game/README.md

 Most of the potential reusable logic was moved to the `services`, while only strictly component releted stuff were left in `components`.
 `directive` folder is empty, and was created for the future purposes.

-#### P.S.
-Mr. Konrad - hope you had a nice day and will enjoy checking this repo.